-We have two weeks to send our slot request to Google.
+We have three weeks to send our slot request to Google.
 It is an intense and critical period for Org Admins and mentors, as this determines who participates in the rest of the program!

 During this phase, mentors and org admins need to rank the projects.
 Fake and incomplete proposals are discarded.
 Good proposals are ranked in order of chances of success.
 Here we look for quality, completeness and compliance of the student applications and our capacity to mentor.
 We usually get more projects than we can mentor, so we must make a selection.

 Regarding our capacity to mentor a project, it is critical at this phase that mentors register their name in the Google GSoC system and assign themselves to all the projects they would like to mentor (as if they had infinite time).

 When we rank projects, we make sure mentors only get the number of projects they want (usually one or two) regardless of how many projects the mentor registers for.
 We also ask mentors to rank the projects they’d like to mentor in order of their preference.
 Org Admins make sure there is at least TWO mentors per project.
 The Org Admins help organize mentor teams and projects are ranked in a manner that tries to maximize success and happiness for everyone.